Complications of traditional fusion

-When you make the decision to undergo a traditional open spinal fusion surgery, potential complications are likely at the front of your mind.
+When you make the decision to undergo a traditional spinal fusion surgery, potential complications are likely at the front of your mind.
 Of course, the potential for complications is a risk that you need to be aware of and accept prior to any type of surgery.
 However, traditional open spine fusion is a highly invasive operation and will naturally pose a higher risk of complications than a more minimally invasive spine stabilization surgery.
+The following article will provide a helpful guide to understanding the complications of traditional open spine surgery and the alternatives available to this procedure.

 What is involved in traditional fusion?

-Traditional open spinal fusion involves a large incision in the neck, throat, abdomen or back, depending on the location of damage in the patient’s spine.
-Any muscles and other soft tissues that are covering the spinal column are then cut to give the surgeon access to the affected area.
+Traditional spinal fusion surgery involves a 6- to 8-inch incision in the neck, throat, abdomen or back, depending on the location of damage to the patient’s spine.
+Any muscles and other soft tissues that are covering the spinal column are then cut and torn to give the surgeon access to the affected area.
 The bone or disc material that is causing nerve compression is then removed and a bone graft is inserted into the space between the vertebrae formerly occupied by the damaged disc.
 Rods and plates are anchored into the vertebrae using screws, which hold the bones in place while healing occurs.

 The highly invasive nature of a traditional fusion may cause the following complications: